 Designation date: 2000

-The primary habitat of the Clayoquot Biosphere is Temperate Rainforest (Coastal Western Hemlock), covering 85 per cent of the terrestrial component, extending to an altitude of about 900 metres.
-The habitat is dominated by large trees: the Western Hemlock, Western Red Cedar, Amabilis Fir, Western Yellow Cedar, Sitka Spruce, Pine, Douglas Fir, Yew and the Red Alder.
+The primary habitat of the Clayoquot Biosphere is temperate rainforest (Coastal Western Hemlock), covering 85% of the terrestrial component and extending to altitudes of about 900 m.
+The habitat is dominated by large trees including the Western Hemlock, Western Red Cedar, Amabilis Fir, Western Yellow Cedar, Sitka Spruce, Pine, Douglas Fir, Yew and Red Alder.
 There are approximately 300 vertebrae species, including the American black bear (Ursus americanus), cougar (Puma concolor couguar), American mink (Neovison vison) and grey wolf (Canis lupus).

-The Marine component of the Clayoquot supports mud flats, beaches and estuaries.
+The marine component of the Clayoquot supports mud flats, beaches and estuaries.
 The reserve contains the largest cover of eelgrass on the west coast of Vancouver Island.
-Gray whales (Eschrichtius robustus), orcas (Orcinus orca), humpback whales (Megaptera novaeangliae) and a variety of other whale, dolphin and porpoise species are common.Stellar and California sea lions are also common in the Reserve.
-Commercial aquaculture of native salmon species and introduced Atlantic salmon, oysters and scallops are significant economic activities in the Reserve.
+Gray whales (Eschrichtius robustus), orcas (Orcinus orca), humpback whales (Megaptera novaeangliae) and a variety of other whale, dolphin and porpoise species are common.
+Stellers (Eumetopias jubatus) and California sea lions (Zalophus californianus) are also found in the reserve.
+Commercial aquaculture of native salmon species and introduced Atlantic salmon, oysters and scallops constitute significant economic activities.

 Last update: August 2015Back to top